osbourn/stealthplugin/README.md

 - `/game auto on` - This will essentially run `/game start` and `/game readynext` for you on a schedule.
 This generally won't go into effect until after a game has ended, so you still need to start the first game.

+## Configuration

+The plugin has a large collection of settings that can be changed with the `/settings` command.
+The settings are stored in a YAML file in the plugin directory, so you can modify that, but unless otherwise noted there are no settings that need the game to be restarted.

+The settings save automatically when the plugin is shut down, but might not if the game crashes, so run `/settings save` periodically when modifying settings.

+See [Settings.md](#Settings.md) for a comprehensive list of settings.

+If you would like something to be made customizable, I might be able to add a setting for it.
+Please open an issue on GitHub.